dy/emmy/README.md

 Inobtrusive events for any object.

-Uses target events, if possible: jQuery, DOM events, Backbone or any other EventEmitter interface.
+Uses target’s events, if possible: jQuery, DOM events, Backbone or any other EventEmitter interface.
 If object has no event system, uses events wrapper.

 ## Use